spinnylights/vulkan-notes/vulkan_notes.md

 `samples` to `VK_SAMPLE_COUNT_1_BIT`, making `extent.width` and
-`extent.height` equal, and finally setting `arrayLayers` equal to or greater than `6` (greater than allows you to make a cube array).
+`extent.height` equal, and finally setting `arrayLayers` equal to or greater than `6` (greater than allows you to make a cube array—note that only multiples of 6 will actually specify cube maps).
 You can then make a cube or cube array image view to it (see "Image views").

 An image can have more than one layer and more than one MIP